amusarra/liferay-portal-oracledb-support/README.md

 To generate the driver for Oracle database just follow the instructions below.

+You can download the binary jar [liferay-portal-oracledb-support-1.0-SNAPSHOT.jar](https://github.com/amusarra/liferay-portal-oracledb-support/releases/download/v1.0/liferay-portal-oracledb-support-1.0-SNAPSHOT.jar), by doing so you can avoid doing the build.

 ```
 $ git clone https://github.com/amusarra/liferay-portal-oracledb-support.git
 $ mvn package